SumoLogic/sumologic-kubernetes-tools/src/rust/receiver-mock/README.md

 ## Terraform mock

-It expose the `/terraform.*` url which can be used to set HTTP source for k8s collection to receiver-mock itself
+It exposes the `/terraform.*` url which can be used to set HTTP source for k8s collection to receiver-mock itself

 Example output: